-Rio Rancho now has a restaurant named for that most reverential of greetings.
+Rio Rancho has a restaurant named for that most reverential of greetings.
 It opened in late July, 2008 in the small, age-worn strip mall which previously housed Tawan Thai cuisine and before that a number of other restaurants.
-It’s a seemingly cursed location in which restaurants seem destined to fail.
-If outstanding service and cuisine are portend success, Namaste may just reverse that trend and become a very popular dining destination in the City of Vision.
-Namaste is owned by Hem Gurung who was a mainstay at the India Palace for several years before striking out on his own.
-His wife Sandhya is in the kitchen preparing not only the cuisine of India, but several Nepalese dishes as well.
+It was a seemingly cursed location in which restaurants seemed destined to fail.
+Because of its outstanding service and incomparable cuisine, Namaste has reversed the trend of failure and become a very popular dining destination in the City of Vision.
+Along with the incomparable Joe’s Pasta House and the superb Cafe Bella, Namaste belongs on the pantheon of the very best restaurants in the metropolitan area.

 Similar to most Indian restaurants in the Duke City area, Namaste offers a very inexpensive for the quality lunch buffet.
-It’s not quite as Bacchanalian as the buffet at India Palace, but it provides an excellent introduction to its diverse and delicious offerings.
+It’s not quite as Bacchanalian as the buffet at the now defunct India Palace, but it provides an excellent introduction to its diverse and delicious offerings.
 As much as you’ll enjoy the buffet, your dining experience is Namaste is incomplete if you don’t take it to the next level.
 That would be returning for dinner when the quality is an order of magnitude better.
 During dinner, the ambiance speaks of refinement and only part of that is attributable to the absence of diners who visit the buffet three or four times in one seating.
 The lights are subdued and tones are hushed in the evening.

 Among the appetizer selections on the buffet, you might find vegetable samosa, crisp patties stuffed with spiced potatoes and green peas.
 Samosas have reportedly been an Indian specialty since before the tenth century.
 They are delicious as is or dipped into one of the various chutneys.
 Namaste offers several excellent chutneys–onion, mint, tamarind and more–none of which are subtle in their impact on your taste buds.
 Flame imbibing New Mexicans will love the jalapeño chutney, a neon green amalgam of the fiery pepper, vinegar and other spices.
 The vinegar balances the heat of the jalapeño while the jalapeño cuts the tartness of the vinegar.
 It’s as good, if not better, than many salsas we’ve had.